 - STAND OUT

 It is true, the benefit you bring to the table has to matter to your target audience.
 Don’t lose sight of the idea of “what’s in it for me’.
 Of course, you are establishing your brand both for yourself and to win over others.
 Keeping what you stand to gain in mind while working keeps you motivated to deliver your best.
-For me personally,
+For me personally, outside making a side income, I ventured into freelancing to share my opinion about things to the rest of the world.
+Own your benefits too; demonstrate the best in you in any job or services you need to offer.
+Your personal brand should evolve and change as you grow and bring different capabilities and approaches to whatever you do.

 - BUILDING YOUR NETWORK AND HELP OTHERS.

 Part of creating a personal brand or gaining an online presence is to join as many online forums for freelancers as possible, depending on your area of specialty.
-Follow people in your field on the social media and also, when the opportunity arises, help other people with appropriate referrals and recommendations by patronizing or outsourcing to them.
+Follow people in your field on social media and also, when the opportunity arises, help other people with appropriate referrals and recommendations by patronizing or outsourcing to them.

 - DON’T FORGET THE CALL TO ACTION.